 Easy to use

-In order to make the system as simple as possible to use and manage for production operators, Tiesse has equipped the vision system with a user-friendly, interactive, multilingual interface (Italian, English, French, German, and Japanese).
+To make the system as simple as possible to use and manage for production operators, Tiesse has equipped the vision system with a user-friendly, interactive, multilingual interface (Italian, English, French, German, and Japanese).
 Environmental variations such as the lighting is a standard issue.
 For this challenge the key factor is the wide portfolio of Cognex vision tools that include: PatMax®, PatFlex®, PatInspect®, non linear calibration and measuring tools and the robot guide tool with XYZ capability.
 Also, in addition to these features, assistance and reprogramming of the system can be achieved by remote access.

 White goods—washing machine part assembly